Lifeguard Training FAQs

 The Red Cross released a new Lifeguard Training certification program in early February 2024.

-August 31, 2024: Basic level lifeguard courses based on the 2017 manuals will no longer be taught.
+August 31, 2024: Basic level lifeguard courses based on the 2017 manuals are no longer being taught.

 In the new materials we read: